Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: RCN of the Potential of the Schr o dinger Operator

-We will study a global finite propagation speed of the solutions of the Cauchy problem for the wave equation with the operator~\eqref{eqn:schrodinger}.
-As the essential self-adjointness of~\eqref{eqn:schrodinger} largely depends on the structure of RCNs of its potential, in the sequel we make the following assumption:
+We study the global finite propagation speed of the solutions of the Cauchy problem for the wave equation with operator~\eqref{eqn:schrodinger}.
+As the essential self-adjointness of~\eqref{eqn:schrodinger} largely depends on the structure of RCNs of its potential, we make the following assumption:

-\textbf{Condition D. All Admissible Covers are RCNs.} For the admissible open covers defined in Condition C we assume that there exists $\delta > 0$, so that all covers in C are RCNs of their respective centers with the same $\delta$ defined in Lemma~\ref{lemma:positivity}.
-For the infinity neighborhoods $\Gi$ we assume that $\Gi_{\tzau}$ are RCNs for any $\tzau > 0$.
+\textbf{Condition D. All admissible covers are RCNs.} For the admissible open covers defined in Condition C, we assume that there exists $\delta > 0$, so that all covers in Condition C are RCNs of their respective centers with the same $\delta$ defined in Lemma~\ref{lemma:positivity}.
+For the infinity neighborhoods $\Gi$ we assume that $\overGi_{\tzau}$ are RCNs for any $\tzau > 0$.